 Europe and GDPR

 In Europe, GDPR (EU General Data Protection Regulation) started on May 25, 2018, as the main Europe data privacy law.
-The regulations require businesses to have data rights management systems and follow a set of guidelines to keep customer data safe, among other things.
+The regulations require companies to have data rights management systems and follow a set of guidelines to keep customer data safe, among other things.
 Every company seeking to do business in Europe needs to ensure GDPR compliance.

 With a Europe global PEO such as Globalization Partners, you get to hire any skilled worker you like without having to worry about opening a branch overseas.
 Your ability to hire top talent expands, and Globalization Partners handles payroll and compliance with all relevant local laws, so you don’t have to spend months researching.
-With Globalization Partners, you can hire European workers fast and focus on growing your business while we handle the details of employment law and payroll.
+With Globalization Partners, you can hire European workers fast and focus on growing your company while we handle the details of employment law and payroll.

 Globalization Partners allows you to hire local European employees without having to set up an entity in Europe.
 We handle compliance with European employment law and take care of payroll.
 When employment or data laws are updated in Europe, we automatically make sure you stay compliant.